Quickly exit this site by pressing the Escape key Leave this site

 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

-If anti-social behaviour is affecting your quality of life, or making you fear for your safety or the safety of others, there are people who can help.
+If antisocial behaviour (ASB) is affecting your quality of life, or making you fear for your safety or the safety of others, there are people who can help.
 You can contact the police, your local council Community Safety Department or, if relevant, your housing provider.

 These partner agencies have a role to play in reducing anti-social behaviour, supporting the most vulnerable and dealing with the people responsible.

-Anti-social behaviour is an incident that falls short of a crime, where the behaviour of an individual or group causes or is likely to cause:
+Antisocial behaviour is an incident that falls short of a crime, where the behaviour of an individual or group causes or is likely to cause:

 It is important to keep records of when and what behaviour is happening.
 Don't be afraid to tell one of the partner agencies about it and to ask for support when you need it.
 To help you and others:

-The Community Trigger empowers repeat victims of anti-social behaviour to ask for a review of the actions partner agencies have taken to resolve their concerns.
+The case review empowers repeat victims of antisocial behaviour to ask for a review of the actions partner agencies have taken to resolve their concerns.
 To be eligible, you need to:

-Each of the incidents need to have been reported within one month of them taking place and you must apply for community trigger within six months of the latest incident.
+Each of the incidents need to have been reported within one month of them taking place and you must apply for case review within six months of the latest incident.
 The victim can be a business, individual or a community group.